What is Tai Chi?

 See us on Facebook

-We offer regularly scheduled classes for beginners and for those with a knowledge of tai chi.
+We offer regularly scheduled classes for those just starting out and for those with a knowledge of tai chi.
 We incorporate elements of qigong and a variety of recognized styles in our exercises.
 Our goal is to help you maximize the inherent health benefits of tai chi.
 Over time you may experience a noticeable improvement in your energy level, sense of balance, and a lessening of stress levels.

 We explore the ideas of Eastern Philosophy, Health Practices and Taoism (pronounced Dow-ism) to provide more information and clarity about the exercises.
 Learning about these concepts helps us understand why tai chi developed as it did and how it can be applied not only to class practice but also to our everyday activities.